abs-platform/abs-software/CODING_STYLE.md

                 for(int i = 0; i < N; i++) single_line();   /* Correct. */
             }
         }

  5. For flow control statements (if, while, for, switch):
-     a.
-The opening brace must be in the same line that contains the flow control statement and must be preceeded by a space;
+   1. The opening brace must be in the same line that contains the flow control statement and must be preceeded by a space;
-     b. the closing brace is in a new line;
+   2. the closing brace is in a new line;
-     c. the "} else ... {" statement is in a single new line;
+   3. the "} else ... {" statement is in a single new line;
-     d. braces are separated one space from the rest of the line (if any).
+   4. braces are separated one space from the rest of the line (if any).

         Example:
         if(a == 5) {                /* One space before "{".                */
             printf("a was 5.\n");   /* Identation is applied.               */